00start/ring-home-security/docs/beta-preparation-agent.md

     2_write_a11y_tests:
       tests:
-        - "Modal has proper focus trap"
+        - 'Modal has proper focus trap'
-        - "All buttons have accessible names"
+        - 'All buttons have accessible names'
-        - "Form inputs have associated labels"
+        - 'Form inputs have associated labels'
-        - "Keyboard navigation works on all pages"
+        - 'Keyboard navigation works on all pages'
-        - "Skip link navigates to main content"
+        - 'Skip link navigates to main content'
       file: tests/unit/accessibility-compliance.test.ts

     3_fix_violations: